 Draw length and arrow length aren’t equal.
-Each signifies different things.
-Most importantly, they determine your archery performance.
+Each signifies different things, and most importantly, they determine your archery performance.

-Today I’ll draw the end of the draw length vs arrow length debate.
+Today, we’ll bring an end to the draw length vs. arrow length debate.

-The main difference between draw length and arrow length is the way these two are measured.
-Draw length Is the distance from the deepest grip of the throat to the nock point plus 1.75″ at full draw.
-On the other hand, arrow length is the distance of the arrow shaft.
-Arrow length is measured based on draw length.
+The primary difference between draw length and arrow length is the way these two measurements are taken.
+Draw length is the distance from the deepest grip of the throat to the nock point, plus 1.75″ at full draw.
+On the other hand, arrow length refers to the distance of the arrow shaft.
+Arrow length is determined based on draw length.

 Table of Contents